Behavioral Finance: Bounded Rationality, "Irrational" Beliefs and "Non-Standard" Preferences

 8. Offsetting Disagreement and Security Prices (with Shiyang Huang, Dong Lou and Chengxi Yin), 2020, Management Science 66, 3444-3465.

-"Investors generally are less excited about portfolios than they are about individual companies.
-This has important asset pricing implications."
+"We put forward that investors generally are less excited about portfolios than they are about individual companies and that this has important asset pricing implications."

 We propose that investor beliefs frequently “cross” in the sense that an investor may like company A, but dislike company B, while another investor may like company B, but dislike company A. Belief-crossing makes it almost impossible to construct a portfolio that is comprised solely of every investor ’s most favorite companies.
 This causes the level of excitement for portfolios to be generally less than the levels of excitement that individual companies receive from their most fervent supporters.
 Coupled with short-sale constraints, wherein prices are set by the most optimistic investors, this causes portfolios to trade at discounts.